 Students in grades ECDP - 6 are expected to remain on the school grounds during the instructional day so that they can be properly supervised.
-If special circumstances occur, please make arrangements have been made with the homeroom teacher and/or admin.
+If special circumstances occur, please make arrangements by phoning the main office.
 Any students leaving early during regular school hours must check out by calling the office and signing the log sheet in the office.
 Students will gather their belongings and be released via the main doors and a parent or guardian should come into the building to pick up the child.